byu-oit/RecordAudioHTML/README.md

 ## Setting Up
 ### To add the widget to your project
 1. Download this repository
-2. Move the file `byu.RecordAudioWidget.mpk` from `/dist/1.0.0.` to your Mendix application's `widgets` folder
+2. Move the file `edu.byu.widget.web.RecordAudioHTML.mpk` from `/dist/1.0.0.` to your
+Mendix application's `widgets` folder
 3. In Studio Pro, press F4 or navigate to App -> Synchronize App Directory, and click this option.

 ### Making the widget functional